The following is the report of the first session of the Accounting Adventure.

 "Is an Account a Category?
 Or is it a Transaction Container?"

-Playing with objects and scenarios lets us answer these questions, not easily maybe... but following a process.
+Playing with objects and scenarios lets us answer these questions, following a process, though it might be not easy.

 Being able to identify scenarios is important because we develop really complex features keeping the complexity to a minimum.
 We develop one scenario, complete it and then move on to the next.
 The increase in complexity we have to manage is always minimal and therefore our anxiety is also minimal.
 This is important whether you are working in a "traditional" (iterative or not, incremental or not) or in an emergent design mode.